aridastidar/aridastidar.github.io/README.md

-This is a static file repo for aritraghosh.in.
+This is a static file repo for my personal homepage aritraghosh.in.